Discover How the Trend of Reshoring Is Impacting the Transportation Industry

 Contributing to this trend is the fact that supply chain executives have risen to the C-suite at many of the world’s largest businesses.
 Whereas the tidal wave of offshoring was driven primarily by CEOs and CFOs looking for low-cost manufacturing, supply chain executives understand that the greatest competitive advantage today can come through faster availability.

 “What do companies need to focus on to make sure they meet customer demand while not going broke?
-Supply chain is one of the top items and areas of opportunity today,” said Dan Clark of Kuebix.
+Supply chain is one of the top items and areas of opportunity today,” said Dan Clark.
 “That whole process will determine whether a company makes money or not.”

 While reshoring is on the rise, trade experts and consultants such as Rosemary Coates caution that the jobs returning to the US and Canada will be smaller in number and far different in nature than those that left more than 20 years ago.
 “You’re not going to see a return of low-tech jobs,” she said.
 “It makes no sense to bring back jobs that don’t pay a livable wage for a worker in the US.”